kiba/Writings/for_science/chp27_epilogue.md

 About a quarter of the buildings have those scaffolds on the outside.
 Incessant jackhammering, pounding, and the hiss that came from welding torches also made it clear that there's a construction boom in progress, as a result of the economic boom in progress.

 In addition, there's also a baby boom that's fueling the demand as well.
 Sidonians were feeling very optimistic about the future lately, although only about a year ago, they faced a constitutional crisis.
+It really spoke well of their emotional resilience.
+It also explained why there's a baby boom in progress as well.

 I must say that there's actually not a whole of 'new housing'.
 Most were rehabilitated housing instead, reclaimed from before the apocalypse.
-The baby boom was also fueling the demand for those housing.
+Before the whole boom, many buildings were just not used.
+Maintenance were only done when it was clear that it would damage or destroy other parts of Sidonia.

 The ark stopped looking so old and patchy.
-It's actually starting to look like a modern city now, although it thankfully still retained its quaint architecture.
+It's actually starting to look like a modern city now, although it thankfully still retained its lived-in architecture.
+At least it wasn't as ugly as Tokyo.

-All of these were the results of gravity plate, a Colonial technology.
-It dramatically reduced energy cost, and in one fell stroke, made the gravity furnace completely obsolete.
+All of these were the results of gravity plates, a Colonial technology that made artificial gravity really cheap.
+It dramatically reduced energy cost, and in one fell stroke, made the gravity furnace completely obsolete, adding more space that can be used for something else as well.
 Thus, there were a whole lot of work being done at the bottom dismantling the gravity furnace and reusing the materials elsewhere.

 There's an increasing shortage of labor to deal with the additional amount of work that needed to be done, which put additional demand on migration from Remnant.

 I made my way to a busy town center.
 It was the same town that I first toured when I was a guest/prisoner.
 It look quite different now.
-Nowsday, there's more political slogans, more people discussing or making their protests.
+Nowadays, there's more political slogans, more people discussing or making their protests.
 There's also more colors being injected into the scene.
 The Sidonians wore their uniforms, but there's also Remnans.
 Some of them visiting, but also some of them are full time residents.

 Now that I thought about it, Sidonia never actually had to deal with immigration until now.
 People never moved between Sidonia and her sister ships back in the early days, because that was too impractical.
 With FTL equipped TDMs, that's totally doable.
 There were even talks of trying to find those arkships and reconnect, assuming if there are any left.
+However, even with FTL drive, finding those arks may be a futile exercise, like trying to find a needle in a haystack.

 On my way to a cafe, I noticed a new building, a medical clinic, and a long line of people.
 The oldest and the frail were always bumped up ahead of the line, while the middle aged and younger folks followed behind.

 They're all getting immortality pills.
-This was why some people are having children, because they feared losing out the chance.
+This was why some people are having children, because they feared losing out their chance.
 What they don't realize is that with access to the multiverse, energy and materials are essentially infinite.
 There's no need to worry about population bombs consuming all the resources.

 Finally, I ended up at the cafe that my girlfriends wanted me to meet.
 Thankfully, I hadn't increased my harem beyond the two for the past years or so.
 I wanted to keep it that way.